Engee documentation

 Comparison of simulation results

 Let's compare the simulation results in Engee and Simulink.
-First let's superimpose the plots of the results on each other:
+First, we will overlay the graphs of the results on top of each other:

 In [ ]: